GabeScott/standard-works-vault/General Conference/2020 April - That They May See.md

 # That They May See

-*By By Bonnie H. Cordon - Young Women General President*
+By Bonnie H. Cordon - *Young Women General President*

 *Given in the April session of the 2020 General Conference*

+>*Look and pray for opportunities to let your light shine that others may see the way to Jesus Christ.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2020/04/42cordon?lang=eng)